FarazPatankar/fantasypl/README.md

 Data for a player.

 ```
-import { fetchElementSummary } from 'fpl-api'
+import { fetchElementSummary } from 'fantasypl'

 const playerId = 1
 const data = await fetchElementSummary(playerId)